jesperkristiansson/world-generation/README.md

 Build with `make` and run with `./world-gen [-i] [width] [height]`.
 If run with `-i`, each step in the world generation will be printed.

 TODO:
-- in interactive mode, the last snapshot of the world should be erased before print next step
+- find a better way to sleep between generation steps
+- improve printing of world to avoid flickering